Sega Bass Fishing: Reception

 In Japan, Game Machine listed Sega Bass Fishing on their February 1, 1998 issue as being the second most-successful dedicated arcade game of the month.

 Jeff Lundrigan reviewed the Dreamcast version of the game for Next Generation, rating it four stars out of five, and stated that, "Whether you're a true angler or just looking for a neat party game, buy this (and pick up a fishing controller while you're at it)."

 Sega Bass Fishing received mostly positive reviews upon original release.
 The Xbox 360 and Wii ports received mediocre reviews.

 Sequels

-A sequel, Sega Bass Fishing 2, developed by WOW Entertainment was released for the Sega Dreamcast in 2001.
+A sequel, Sega Bass Fishing 2, developed by WOW Entertainment was released for the Dreamcast in 2001.
 The following year, Sega Bass Fishing Duel was released for the PlayStation 2, bringing multiplayer to the series.

+Sega Bass Fishing Challenge was released in arcades in 2009.
+This obscure follow-up instead featured real-world fishing locations and expanded on the multiplayer elements of Sega Bass Fishing Duel by adding 4-player multiplayer as well as local tournaments.

 In April 2012, an on-rails FPS crossover titled "Sega Bass Fishing of the Dead" was reported to be in production for Nintendo's Wii U and Nintendo 3DS, but the trailer was revealed to be an April Fools' joke by Random Encounters Entertainment.